 Best Dates to Visit Halloween Horror Nights 29

 Unlike many other fall theme park events that generally bring in families for one night, Halloween Horror Nights Orlando scares up a good portion of guests, especially locals, who attend multiple nights throughout the season to experience the fear over and over.
 The nature of the event and the number of locals have a significant impact on crowds.
 Saturdays are the busiest nights, with Friday nights not too far behind them.
 The very best nights to attend as far as crowds go are Wednesdays.
-It is impossible to see everything in one night without upgrading your experience.
+It is nearly impossible to see everything in one night without upgrading your experience.
 Still, picking the best night to attend as well as following our tips below will help you see and do as much as you can.

 Most recommended days